JavaScript

 Loader: css

 files.
-It loads the file as CSS syntax.
+These loaders load the file as CSS syntax.
 CSS is a first-class content type in esbuild, which means esbuild can bundle CSS files directly without needing to import your CSS from JavaScript code:

 esbuild --bundle app.css --outfile=out.css